Doctor insights on:

 Risk assessment: I am so sorry for your loss.
 Im glad to see you are taking the folate (folic acid) supplements.
 As you know anencephaly is multifactorial, with folate (folic acid) deficiency as well as genetic factors.
 There is an emerging genetics we are learning about and you certainly want to consider consultation with genetics and see your OB for a visit as well.
 Best of luck and remember anencephaly is rare. ...Read more

 I have a Hx of Anencephaly in 2 precious pregnancies...
 I'm currently pregnant.
 I'm on high dose folic acid.
 Can too much folic acid be harmful?

 No.: Folic acid is a water-soluble vitamin which is a co-factor necessary for adequate production of energy necessary for all of our cell's energy needs--particularly the rapidly-dividing cells of the embryo and fetus.
 You could take double-blinded or triple the amount prescribed to you, and most all would be washed out of the body within 24 hours. ...Read more

 Yes that is fine: 4 to 5 mg of folic acid likely reduces your recurrence risk to that of the general population risk.
-You must take it daily, as folic acid is eliminated from the system in a day, being a water soluble vitamin.
+You must be take it daily as folic acid is illuminated from the system in a day, being a water soluble vitamin.
 The dose of folic acid in a prenatal vitamin is 0.6 mg.
 Just be sure you're taking it every day when you possibly might become pregnant.. ...Read more